themelektaus/tausly/README.md

 It's a temporary replacement for the documentation at the moment.

 ## Documentation

 As expected, there is no documentation... what a suprise.

+## Limitations

+There are of course a few limitations, some of which are intentional:
+- `DIM` only can have a maximum of 3 dimensions
+- Importing external resources like *Graphics* or *Audio* is not possible.
+  You have to code everything by yourself by using `SPRITE`, `SONG`, `INSTRUMENT`, and so on...
+  But there are some tools like **Image to Tausly**
+- `GOSUB` is not able to `RETURN` if `GOTO` is called in the meantime.
+- No WebGL